getsentry/sentry-javascript/MIGRATION.md

 Instead, you can get the currently active span via `Sentry.getActiveSpan()`.
 Setting a span on the scope happens automatically when you use the new performance APIs `startSpan()` and `startSpanManual()`.

-## Deprecate `scope.setTransactionName()`

-Instead, either set this as attributes or tags, or use an event processor to set `event.transaction`.

 ## Deprecate `scope.getTransaction()` and `getActiveTransaction()`

 Instead, you should not rely on the active transaction, but just use `startSpan()` APIs, which handle this for you.